Prevent Fentanyl overdose using our

 -

-Counterfeit pills are fake medications that have different ingredients than the actual medication and sold as the real thing.
-Fake pills have a 70% chance of being laced with a lethal amounts of fentanyl.
+Counterfeit pills are fake medications that have different ingredients than the actual medication and are sold as the real thing.
+Fake pills have a 50% chance of being laced with a lethal amounts of fentanyl.
 These counterfeit pills, also known as “fentapills”, are driving the significant increase in youth overdose deaths.
 Fentapills are made to look just like prescription drugs such as oxycodone (Oxycontin®, Percocet®), hydrocodone (Vicodin®), and alprazolam (Xanax®); or stimulants like amphetamines (Adderall®).
 Fake prescription pills are easily accessible and often sold on social media.

 -

 No one can tell if fentanyl has been mixed into a pill or powder just by looking at it.
-If a pill is not from a doctor or pharmacy, there's a 70% chance it contains a lethal does of fentanyl.
+If a pill is not from a doctor or pharmacy, there's a 50% chance it contains a lethal does of fentanyl.
 The best way to stay safe is to avoid illegal substances and avoid any pills if they're not prescribed specifically to you.

 -